 At Autopia, we try to do more than just making money, and we regard changing the world as one of our goals.
 That’s why for some years now, we have been promoting diversity, inclusion and flexibility in the workplace, both within our organisation as well as in our business community.

-In this section, you will find a series of whitepapers and case studies; we have developed in partnership with organisations such as UN Women Australia, Juggle Strategies, as well as social advocate Yassmin Abdel Magied.
-These resources not only aim to shed light on the lack of diversity and inclusion in Australia but also provide guidance on what to do, to resolve the situation.
+In this section, you will find a series of whitepapers and case studies; we have developed in partnership with organisations such as UN Women Australia, Juggle Strategies, as well as social advocate Yassmin Abdel-Magied.
+These resources not only aim to shed light on the lack of diversity and inclusion in Australia but also provide guidance on how to resolve the situation.

 Please help yourself to the resources below, and if you have any questions, or would like to talk about putting some of them into action, please let us know.

 This set of two whitepapers produced in conjunction with social advocate Yassmin Abdel-Magied aims to help organisations to realise the business case for cultural diversity in the workplace and identify the tangible tools the can utilise to take on the diversity challenge.

 The second whitepaper of the Re-Think: The Cultural Diversity series, produced in conjunction with social advocate Yassmin Abdel-Magied, explores different approaches organisations can undertake to not only overcome the diversity challenge but more importantly to build truly inclusive workplaces.Download Now